 Call centre firm HCL BPO to cut 255 jobs in Belfast and Armagh

-The company is hoping to save around 170 of those jobs, meaning 255 people are likely to face redundancy.
+The company is hoping to save around 170 of those jobs, meaning 255 are likely to face redundancy.

 The Armagh operation, which employs 170, is closing.
-Armagh mayor Freda Donnelly called the news a "body blow" for the area.

-All HCL BPO operations are to be switched to Belfast.
+All operations will be switched to Belfast.

 The Indian owned company, which has had operations here since 2002, said it remained committed to Northern Ireland for the long term.